IbrahimmAdel/Banque-Misr-DevOps-Task/aws-jenkins-project/README.md

 ----
 ## Conclusion

 #### This comprehensive DevOps infrastructure deployment project showcases the integration of various tools and technologies to achieve a seamless end-to-end deployment process.
-By following the step-by-step guide, you have successfully created a robust pipeline for building, deploying, and managing a Flask web application and MySQL database on AWS with Kubernetes.
+By following the step-by-step guide, you have successfully created a robust pipeline for building, deploying, and managing a Flask web application and PostgreSQL database on AWS with Kubernetes.
 This project provides a strong foundation for scaling and enhancing your DevOps practices.

 #### Feel free to explore and optimize each component further and adapt the project to your specific needs.
 Happy deploying!